 Send the note to them.
-Or better yet if you are able, then deliver it to them in person and let them know how much they mean to you.
+Or better yet, if you can, deliver it to them in person and let them know how much they mean to you.

-Try to get into the habit to send at least one gratitude letter per month.
-If you don’t want to write it by hand then send it by email or better yet tell someone in person.
+Try to get into the habit of sending at least one gratitude letter monthly.
+If you don’t want to write it by hand, send it by email or, better yet, tell someone in person.

 Every once in a while, also give yourself a break and write a thank you note to yourself.

-Also, make a habit to thank strangers.
-If someone holds a door open for you, helps you carry a bag, or takes your shopping cart for you at the grocery store – smile and thank them.
-Be in the habit to always say “thank you.”
+Make a habit to thank strangers.
+If someone holds a door open for you, helps you carry a bag, or gives you a shopping cart at the grocery store – smile and thank them.
+Be in the habit of always saying “thank you.”

 Keep A Gratitude Journal

 Write down or share your thoughts about gratitude in the form of a gratitude journal.
-If you’re not able to do it in the journal, write it in a notebook or even on a posted note you can look at during the day.
+If you cannot do it in the journal, write it in a notebook or even on a post-it note that you can look at during the day.
 Take the time to write down all the things you are thankful for.

-A gratitude journal helps you to focus on the positive things in your lives.
-By focusing on what you are thankful for, it improves our outlook on life.
+A gratitude journal helps you to focus on the positive things in your life.
+Focusing on what you are thankful for, improves your outlook on life.

 Count Your Blessings

-Take some time each week to write five things that you are thankful for.
-If you’re not able to write them down you can go over the list in your mind.
+Take some time each week to write five things you are thankful for.
+If you cannot write them down you can go over the list in your mind.
 Actively counting your blessings will help you focus on all you are grateful for.

 Pray To A Higher Being

 Prayer to a higher being as God helps you to cultivate gratitude for all blessings.
-Express to God and list out to Him all your many blessings you are thankful for.
-Expressing your gratitude in the form of prayer, helps you to focus on your many blessings.
+Express to God and list all the many blessings you are thankful for to Him.
+Expressing your gratitude in the form of prayer helps you to focus on your many blessings.

 Gratitude is not just about saying thank you to someone – it is much more than that.
-Gratitude is an attitude and a way of life that we can all work to cultivate in our lives.
-If we do that we will have a happier and healthier life than we can ever imagine.
+Gratitude is an attitude and a way of life we can all work to cultivate.
+If we do that, we will have a happier and healthier lives than we can imagine.

 What Things Can We Learn From Our Ancestors?

-We learn from our ancestors that family matters, education is important, and change can happen in life so we need to learn to deal with it.
+We learn from our ancestors that family matters, education is essential, and change can happen in life, so we need to learn to deal with it.
 We also learn that people only know your story if you write it down and that our family traditions are important.
 We also learn from our ancestors about compassion, love, and gratitude.

 What Are Some Lessons Learned in Grit and Perseverance From Nomadic Herders in Mongolia?

-In Mongolia, the Nomadic herders spend their lives in very harsh conditions.
-Life is harsh, the weather is extreme, yet they continue to keep on going in life as they know somehow things will eventually get better.
+In Mongolia, Nomadic herders spend their lives in very harsh conditions.
+Life is harsh, and the weather is extreme, yet they continue to keep on going as they know that things will eventually get better.
 The Mongolian nomadic herders can teach us some important lessons in life, such as that bad things can happen in our lives, but we can choose not to be bitter.
-We can also choose to be grateful for all our blessings, while at the same time we can get up and get to work.
+We can also choose to be grateful for all our blessings while at the same time we can get up and get to work.